 The question is, what are you good at?
-Some of the more popular freelance jobs are in web development, graphic design, customer service, marketing, and accounting — but it’s definitely not limited to these options.
+Some of the more popular freelance jobs are in web development, remote graphic design, customer service, freelance marketing, and accounting — but it’s definitely not limited to these options.

 When looking for freelance work, you’ll come across one-off projects that will pay you an hourly or flat rate, recurring projects, and full-time contract work that provides a steady stream of work.
 Depending on which skill you’re offering, the hours and pay structure will vary.
 The best part is that you can set your own rates based on your level of expertise.